Rubens Korubin

 Rubens Korubin (born 1949 in Prilep) is an artist based in Skopje.

 Education and career

 Korubin graduated from the Faculty of Fine Arts in Belgrade in 1974 and completed his postgraduate studies in the class of Mladen Srbinovic in 1976.
 From 1977 till 1979, he attended a specialization course in Paris at L’Ecole des Beaux Arts.
 He was a full-time professor at the Ss.
 Cyril and Methodius University of Skopje, Faculty of Fine Arts in Skopje, Macedonia until his retirement in 2013.
 Rubens attended numerous group exhibitions in Macedonia and abroad.
 He also realized more than 20 one-man shows in Skopje, Belgrade, Paris etc.

-Painting style

-Rubens takes Renaissance subjects and transports them to a modern frontier.
-His use of shading breathes light at almost any shade.
-His characters leap from the canvas, always the focal point yet not so much so as to be detached from the scene.